“

 7) Kidney Stones or Infection

-Kidney stones or a kidney infection can also cause pain under your ribs.
+The left kidney is located partially under the lower ribs.
 Kidney stones can cause severe pain that radiates from your back to your front, which may be perceived under the ribs.
-On the other hand, if you have a kidney infection, you may experience sharp pain in your lower back and sides that could be mistaken for pain under the ribs.
-Be aware of accompanying symptoms, such as fever, chills, and changes in urination (burning sensation while peeing).
+A kidney infection (pyelonephritis) can also cause sharp pain in your lower back and sides that could be mistaken for pain under the ribs.
+Be aware of accompanying symptoms, such as fever, chills, and changes in urination (e.g., burning sensation or increased frequency).

 Also Read: 10 Ways to maintain Your Kidney Health